postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 ### Overview

-Postman enables you to expedite the API development with the introduction of API as an entity.
-With this, you will be able to map your real-time APIs inside Postman and be able to define and manage them throughout the API lifecycle.
+Postman makes your API development faster with the introduction of API as an entity.
+With this, the cross-functional API development process becomes even more robust and collaborative.
+You will be able to map your real-time APIs inside Postman and be able to define and manage them easily throughout the API life cycle.
+It also lets you organize your various API resources and the implementation logic at one place.

-You will be able to link versions of collections to specific APIs and their versions.
-You will be able to represent other entities like schemas, metrics, and gateways.
-You will also be able to view and analyze reports and get deeper insights into each of these API entities.

- You can define and edit a schema and can even change its format and language.
-You can also generate a collection from the schema.
-Besides, you can define a schema and other properties surrounding the API in Postman.

 With the APIs in Postman, you can perform the following tasks:

 * Create and manage APIs in your workspace

+* Link collections (and their versions) to specific versions of the APIs.

+* Represent other entities like schemas, metrics, and gateways.

 * Create or import schema